How to check your global IP address using commands (curl/dig, etc.)

 The familiar commands dig and nslookup are used to check domains

-there are actually several DNS servers that will tell you your global IP address.
+actually there are several DNS servers that will tell you your global IP address.

-• Cisco (OpenDNS)
+- Cisco (OpenDNS)

 For example, if you make a specific query to the specific DNS server mentioned above, it will respond with the global IP address of the person making the query

-do not appear to be widely known.
+don't seem to be widely known.

 This verification method uses the DNS server of "Cisco (OpenDNS)," which we have determined to be publicly disclosed